AnalogIO/coffeecard_app/lib/persistence/http/README.md

 # Code generation

-`RestClient` is implemented using `Dio`, `JsonSerializable` and `Retrofit` which use code generation with the flutter build runner.
+`CoffeeCardApiClient` is implemented using `Dio`, `JsonSerializable` and `Retrofit` which use code generation with the flutter build runner.

 ## Conventions

 **@RestApi**
-The `RestClient` is made as an abstract class where the implementation is code generated.
+The `CoffeeCardApiClient` is made as an abstract class where the implementation is code generated.
-RestClient classes annotated with `@RestApi` using the `import 'package:retrofit/retrofit.dart'` package and declaring the partial file `part 'RestClient.g.dart';` will be auto-generated.
+RestClient classes annotated with `@RestApi` using the `import 'package:retrofit/retrofit.dart'` package and declaring the partial file `part 'coffee_card_api_client.g.dart';` will be auto-generated.

 **Model classes**
 Model classes (de)serialized by the the RestClient are generated using the `JsonSerializableGeneator`.